alvarogm118/DockerDataBases/README.md

 # DockerDataBases
 Create containers using Docker and connect data bases

-In the monocontenedor folder, you only need to run docker with the instructions and in the multicontenedor, docker-compose
+In the monocontenedor folder, you only need to run docker with the instructions text file In the multicontenedor, you only need to run docker-compose